unchartedsoftware/xdata-salt-tiling/src/main/scala/software/uncharted/xdata/ops/topics/twitter/README.md

 # Twitter Topic Modelling
 This operation is an implementation of the xdata [topic modelling](https://stash.uncharted.software/projects/XDATA/repos/topic-modelling/browse) project.
-Below are the notes associated with that project (which may be out of date since porting to pipeline op):
+Below are the notes associated with that project:

 ## Original Research Notes:

 This project is an extension of Biterm Topic Models (Yan et al. 2013)